SOLE-R1: Video-Language Reasoning as the Sole Reward for On-Robot Reinforcement Learning: Experiments

 \subsection{Baselines}

-We test the current best \textbf{general-purpose reasoning models}, including OpenAI's GPT-5 and Google's Gemini-3-Pro and Gemini Robotics-ER 1.5 using their public APIs.
+We test the current best \textbf{general-purpose reasoning models}, including GPT-5, Gemini-3-Pro, and Gemini Robotics-ER 1.5.
 We exclude open-source VLMs, such as Qwen3-VL-72B-Instruct, because they do not achieve meaningful success.

-We also include the strongest existing \textbf{special-purpose reward models}: LIV \cite{ma2023liv}, ReWiND \cite{zhang2025rewind}, VLAC \cite{zhangvlac}, and RoboReward \cite{lee2026roboreward}.
-Relying on vision-language pre-training, these models are trained to predict task progress estimates on videos of robots performing tasks, without intermediate reasoning.
+We also include the strongest existing \textbf{special-purpose reward models}: Robometer \cite{liang2026robometer}, RoboReward \cite{lee2026roboreward}, TOPReward \cite{chen2026topreward}, LRM \cite{wu2026large}, ReWiND \cite{zhang2025rewind}, VLAC \cite{zhang2025vlac}, and LIV \cite{ma2023liv}.
+Relying on vision-language pre-training, these models predict task progress estimates on videos of robots performing tasks, without intermediate reasoning.